alchemyplatform/aa-sdk/site/using-smart-accounts/manage-user-sessions.md

 # Manage user sessions

 By default the `AlchemySigner` leverages `localStorage` to cache user sessions for 15 minutes.
-This can be configured by passing in a [`sessionConfig`](/packages/aa-alchemy/signer/overview.html#parameters) to your `AlchemySigner` constructor.
+You can optionally configure this by passing in a [`sessionConfig`](/packages/aa-alchemy/signer/overview.html#parameters) to your `AlchemySigner` constructor.

 You can check if a session exists by doing the following:
 ::: code-group